What we know about FEMA efforts in North Carolina after reported threats lead to an arrest

 Man arrested near relief site

-A man who was in possession of a handgun and rifle has been charged with a misdemeanor, Going Armed to the Terror of the Public, according to the Rutherford County Sheriff’s Office.
+A man with a handgun and rifle has been charged with a misdemeanor, Going Armed to the Terror of the Public, according to the Rutherford County Sheriff’s Office.

 CNN has reached out to William Jacob Parsons, 44, who is free on bail, but didn’t reach him at any of his listed numbers.
 He was taken into custody Saturday outside a grocery store that is functioning as a storm relief site, the sheriff’s office said.